EncoreTechnologies/puppet-patching/REFERENCE_CONFIGURATION.md

 Some common usecases:
-* Setting this to `false` as an alternate way of disabling snapshots as opposed to customizing `patching_snapshot_plan: ''`.
+* Setting this to `false` as an alternate way of disabling snapshots as opposed to customizing `patching_snapshot_plan: 'disabled'`.
 To accomplish this fully, you'll also need to set `patching_snapshot_delete: false` at the same time.
 * Say you ran the patching workflow and it failed halfway through, example a pre-patch failed.
   On that first patch run you used the default `patching_snapshot_create: true`.